Grandparenting 101 With Richard and Linda Eyre

-The Eyres, after nearly 40 years of writing and speaking to parents throughout the world, have now turned their attention to where their own life is—grandparenting, partnering with and parenting adult children, and finding balance between family, ongoing work, retirement, estate planning, travel, and living the fullest and richest Autumn-Season possible (They prefer to call it “Indian Summer”).
+The Eyres, after nearly 40 years of writing and speaking to parents throughout the world, have now turned their attention to where their own life is—grandparenting, partnering with and parenting adult children, and finding balance between family, faith, ongoing work, retirement, estate planning, and travel.
+The goal is living the fullest and richest autumn season possible (Linda and Richard prefer to call it “Indian Summer”), and at the heart of it all is grandparenting!

-Grandparenting today is where parenting was 50 or 60 years ago—there are few books and resources available to give us the answers and ideas we need.
-And yet many of us will be grandparents for three or four decades—more than twice as much time as we had while parenting a child in our home!
-And becoming an effective proactive grandparent is not easy.
-We have to learn how to communicate with a new generation of kids, and we have to learn to teach and to give to them in ways that do not bypass or step on the toes of the parents.
+Grandparenting today is where Parenting was 50 or 60 years ago—there are relatively few books and resources available to give us the answers and ideas we need.
+And yet many of us will be grandparents for four decades—more than twice as much time as we spent parenting a child in our home!
+Becoming an effective, proactive grandparent is not easy.
+We have to learn how to communicate with a new generation of kids, and we have to learn to teach and to give to them in ways that do not bypass or step on the toes of our children, the parents.

-That’s why Richard and Linda have developed Grandparenting 101, a fun and impactful online Zoom course on the art of developing effective, difference-making relationships with our grandkids.
+That’s why Richard and Linda have developed the T.E.A.M. approach to Grandparenting–a fun and impactful online course on the art of developing solid, lasting, difference-making relationships with our grandkids.

-Here are some of the valuable, difference-making things that are included in the online course:
+Here are some of the valuable, difference-making things that are included in this groundbreaking online course:

 - Building trusting, confidence-giving relationships with individual grandchildren